jhannah/jayflaunts/questions.md

 * Do UK taxes work the same as in the USA?
 (Here we pay capital gains taxes on any increases when we extract to USD.)
   Is VAT relevant?
 Is Brexit relevant?
 Brexit business impacts?
 * Smart contracts: I don't understand how they can actually interface with the real world.
-* How / when did you get started in crypto?
 * If ADA didn't exist, what else in crypto is interesting?
 * If crypto currency didn't exist, what else is interesting?
 * Anything you want to talk about?